Diana Vreeland: Harper's Bazaar 1936–1962

-Vreeland began her publishing career in 1936 as columnist for Harper's Bazaar.
-Harper's Bazaar is a fashion magazine that women of every age can use as a style resource.
-It covers what's new to what's next on the work of stylists, photographers, and designers.
+Vreeland began her publishing career in 1936 as columnist for the women's luxury fashion magazine Harper's Bazaar.
 Its editor, Carmel Snow, had been so impressed with Vreeland's style and attire that she asked her to work at the magazine.
 From 1936 until her resignation, Diana Vreeland ran a column for Harper's Bazaar called "Why Don't You...?,"full of random, imaginative suggestions.
 For example, she wrote, "Why don't you...Turn your child into an Infanta for a fancy-dress party?"
 According to Vreeland, "The one that seemed to draw the most attention was [...] "[Why Don't You] [w]ash your blond child's hair in dead champagne, as they do in France?"
 Vreeland says that S. J. Perelman's subsequent parody of it for The New Yorker magazine outraged her then-editor, Carmel Snow.

 Vreeland "discovered" the then-unknown Lauren Bacall during World War II.
 The Harper's Bazaar cover for March 1943 shows the newly minted model (not yet a Hollywood star) Lauren Bacall, posing near a Red Cross office.
 Vreeland directed the shoot, later describing the image as "an extraordinary photograph, in which Bacall is leaning against the outside door of a Red Cross blood donor room.
 She wears a chic suit, gloves, a cloche hat with long waves of hair falling from it".
 Ever focused on fashion, Vreeland commented in 1946 that "[T]he bikini is the most important thing since the atom bomb".
 Disdainful of the typical approach to dressing in the United States in the 1940s, she detested "strappy high-heel shoes" and the "crêpe de chine dresses" that women wore even in the heat of the summer in the countryside.